Download the PDF at the bottom of this article for a printable Hunter/Jumper Show Checklist you can use!

 - paperwork: immunization record, proof of a negative Coggins test, passport or registration papers for larger shows.

-- grooming kit – curry, stiff mud brush, body brush, finishing brush, grooming mitt, hoof pick, hoof polish, etc.
+- grooming kit – curry, stiff mud brush, body brush, finishing brush, grooming mitt, hoof pick, hoof polish, etc. (check out our step-by-step grooming guide here)

 - braiding kit – mane comb, clips, yarn, elastics, pull-through, seam ripper, scissors.